 Background

 In 2005, the Generic Names Supporting Organization (GNSO) began a policy development process (PDP) to consider the introduction of new gTLDs.
 The two-year PDP process resulted in a set of 19 GNSO policy recommendations for implementing new gTLDs.
-The implementation of the policy recommendations took the form of the Applicant Guidebook (AGB), developed with the participation of community stakeholders over the course of multiple draft versions.
+In order to implement the policy recommendations of the GNSO, and to take into consideration subsequent additional policies and recommendations from the community (including the GNSO, GAC, ccNSO, ALAC, SSAC and the ICANN Board through the New gTLD Program Committee (NGPC)), a number of draft Applicant Guidebooks (AGBs) were developed by ICANN staff.
+Numerous comment periods were held to encourage participation of community stakeholders in the finalization of the AGB.

-In June 2011, ICANN’s Board of Directors approved the final AGB and authorized the launch of the New gTLD Program, with the application window opening on 12 January 2012.
-1930 applications were received and the first set of Initial Evaluation results were released on 22 March 2013, followed by the first set of new gTLD delegations on 21 October 2013.
+Although in June 2011, ICANN’s Board of Directors approved the final AGB and authorized the launch of the New gTLD Program, subsequent versions of the Final Applicant Guidebook were released by ICANN staff, including the ultimate final New gTLD Applicant Guidebook dated June 4, 2012 (a few months after the application window closed).

+The application window opened on 12 January 2012.
+A total of 1930 complete applications were received and the first set of Initial Evaluation results were released on 22 March 2013, followed by the first set of new gTLD delegations on 21 October 2013.
+Even after the submissions of applications, completion of initial evaluations, contract signatures and some delegations, changes to parts of the AGB, including the Registry Agreement, procedures involving contention sets, geographic names, objections, name collision, etc. were introduced and approved by the NGPC.

 Current